matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Currently there is no mechanism for a client to reliably that an event is still valid.
 The only way to update an event is to post a new one.
-In some situations the client just looses connection or fails to sent the expired version of the event.
+In some situations the client just loses connection or fails to sent the expired version of the event.
 This proposal also includes a expiration/timeout system so that those scenarios are also covered.